 A cabinet in among the museum’s reptile collections illustrates this combination perfectly.

-A 5m-long Burmese Python (Python bivattatus) from Java hangs languidly from a tree stump, its head held up above an assortment of snakeskin products strewn across the floor of the large glass display case: a stuffed cobra, handbags, wallets, boots and other clothing.
+A 5m-long Burmese Python (Python bivattatus) from Java hangs languidly from a tree stump, its head held above an assortment of snakeskin products strewn across the floor of the large glass display case: a stuffed cobra, handbags, wallets, boots, and other clothing.

-The clear message is: don’t buy snakeskin products (or any products made from reptilian skins, frankly).
+So the message is clear: don’t buy snakeskin products (or any products made from reptilian skins, frankly).

 Official protection and/or export bans have allowed some recovery in, for example, Thailand and Indonesia.
-But snakeskin production still continues relatively unabated throughout many parts of the region.
+But, at the time of writing, snakeskin production still continues relatively unabated throughout many parts of the region.